Jugbot/genshin-locker/README.md

   - [x] Popularity in crowdsourced builds from [Lineup Simulator].
   - [x] Mainstat / substat rarity.
 - [x] Supports any screen resolution.
-- [x] Export artifacts to other popular tools such as [Genshin Optimizer]
+- [x] Export artifacts to other popular tools such as [Genshin Optimizer].
 - [x] Light mode for freaks.

 ### Upcoming